aubm/postmanerator/README.md

 #### Inline some content

-Let's assume you are creating a HTML theme, at some point you may want to use libraries downloaded from some CDN like `highlighjs` or `jquery`.
+Let's assume you are creating a HTML theme, at some point you may want to use libraries downloaded from some CDN like `highlightjs` or `jquery`.
 If so, it is also possible that you want your generated documentation to be fully functionnal even without an internet connexion.

 To help you with that, Postmanerator can download some content on the web, and inline it in your template on the fly.
 Consider the following example: